 In the hospital, doctors try to restore blood flow to the heart.
-If they find that a blood clot has formed in the narrowed coronary arteries that closes the vessel properly, a lysis is performed.
+If they find that a blood clot has formed in the narrowed coronary arteries that closes the vessel, a lysis is performed.
 The blood clot is dissolved by medication.
 It is likely that the doctors will then also decide on vascular dilatation, a vasodilatation.
 For this purpose, they use a thin hollow needle to penetrate the blood vessels to reach the closed area, stretch the vessel and place a stent.
-Because every second patient who survives a heart attack then suffers permanent cardiac insufficiency, there is help here too: a pacemaker system can be implanted - under local anesthesia - that starts automatically when the heartbeats become abnormal.
+Because every second patient who survives a heart attack, then suffers permanent cardiac insufficiency, there is a help here too: a pacemaker system can be implanted - under local anesthesia - that starts when the heartbeats become abnormal.

 Stop smoking right now.

 Remove any excess weight.

 Eat regular and not too rich in fat to control blood lipid levels.

 Take a tight walk of at least half an hour every day, which also positively influences blood lipids and blood pressure.

 As a diabetic, it is important that you pay close attention to your blood sugar levels.